AtomicBool/apex_dma/README.md

 ## TODO

 - Add other features when I have free time

 - Windows with version <22000 will not be supported ( keyboard )\
   because the Registry is not working well\
-  but modify winver in Memory/InputManager.cpp might work
+  but modify winver in Memory/InputManager.cpp might work ( I don't have enough space for another VM so I can't test it)

 ## Credits